peznauts/octahe.swift/DOCUMENTATION.md

 `TO` can appear multiple times within a single file to create multiple connections to different targets.

-Every `TO` entry requires three parts `<address>:<port>@<user>`.
+Every `TO` entry requires three parts when connecting through SSH `<address>:<port>@<user>`.
 The address can be an IP address or FQDN.
 The port will always be an integer.
 The user should be the username required to access the given target.

 The optional `--escalate` flag can be used to specify the means of privledge escallation.
 This option requires the binary needed to perform a privledge escallation.
 Privledge escallation